-From September 2017, we'll be introducing the 30 hour childcare scheme in Barnsley as part of the Childcare Act.
+In September 2017, we introduced the 30 hour childcare scheme in Barnsley as part of the Childcare Act.
 The scheme is intended to help families with three and/or four year olds to get back into work or extend their working pattern.

 For more information on support with childcare costs and current schemes available, you can contact Families Information Service on 0800 0345 340.